syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/labels.md

 ---
 layout: post
 title: Labels in .NET MAUI Range Selector control | Syncfusion
-description: Learn here all about the Labels and its customization feature of .NET MAUI Range Selector (SfRangeSelector) control and more.
+description: Learn here all about the Labels and its customization feature of .NET MAUI Range Selector (SfDateTimeRangeSelector) control and more.
 platform: maui
-control: SfRangeSelector
+control: SfDateTimeRangeSelector
 documentation: ug
 ---

-# Labels in .NET MAUI Range Selector (SfRangeSelector)
+# Labels in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)

-This section explains about how to add the labels in the Range Selector.
+This section explains about how to add the labels in the date-time Range Selector.

 ## Show labels